richipal09/devrel-labs/mask_detection_labeling/roboflow/roboflow.md

 The file that holds all links and values is called `data.yaml`, with a structure like this:

 ![data YAML contents](./images/yaml.png)
 > **Note**: _`nc`_ represents the number of classes, with each class name in the _`names`_ list.
 It also contains a path to each dataset directory (it's recommended to modify these to be absolute paths, not relative ones).
-Also, if label names are weird or hard to understand like numbers, you can check what each labels mean by visually inspecting the dataset.
-For example, I looked at some pictures and made sure that the _`PasMasque`_ class actually represented a *lack* of mask, and that other classes were also correctly represented by correct, meaningful labels.
+Also, if label names are weird or hard to understand like numbers, you can check what each label mean by visually inspecting the dataset.
+For example, I looked at some pictures and made sure that the _`PasMasque`_ class actually represented a *lack* of a mask, and that other classes were also correctly represented by correct, meaningful labels.

 We need to modify this YAML file to include the names of the classes that we want, making sure that the order of the labels is also preserved.